New Database Quantifies Economic Impact of Federal Regulations

 Government, the Great Obstructer

-Is it possible to really understand how this accumulation of regulation affects our economy?
-For example, do regulations negatively affect employment levels?
-Are workplace safety regulations actually leading to workplace safety?
-Can we explain why this accumulative trend exists in the first place?
+Is it possible to understand fully how this accumulation of regulation affects our economy?
+For example, do regulations lower employment levels?
+Do workplace safety regulations actually lead to workplace safety?
+And why does the number of regulations keep rising?

-RegData 2.0, which I created with George Mason University professor Omar Al-Ubaydli, is a database containing statistics about federal regulation.
-These statistics include simple, broad measures of regulation — such as word counts — as well as more nuanced and precise measures — such as restriction counts.
-Restrictions — words like “shall,” “must,” and “may not” represent binding legal obligations to act, or prohibitions against actions.
+RegData 2.0, which I created with George Mason University professor Omar Al-Ubaydli, collects statistics about federal regulation.
+These statistics include simple, broad measures of regulation, such as word counts, and nuanced and precise measures, such as restriction counts.

-One unique feature of RegData 2.0 is that it offers a measure of how many restrictions are created by regulators.
-In 2012, for example, the top 10 regulators — those agencies that had printed the most restrictions in 2012’s regulatory code — accounted for about 31 percent of all restrictions, with EPA’s Air Programs leading the way.
+A unique feature of RegData 2.0 is that it offers a measure of how many restrictions the various regulators create.
+In 2012, for example, the top 10 regulators, those agencies that printed the most restrictions in 2012’s regulatory code, accounted for about 31 percent of all restrictions, with EPA’s Air Programs leading the way.

-RegData also measures which sectors of the economy are targeted by regulation.
-To do this, we measure the number of times key words related to specific economic sectors are found in regulatory text.
+RegData also measures the degree to which regulators target various sectors of the economy.
+To do this, we measure the number of times key words related to specific economic sectors are found in regulatory texts.

-This allows us to create an industry-specific index of how much regulation targeting different sectors of the economy have grown over time.
-For example, the manufacturing sector has seen regulation grow by 51 percent since 1997.
+This allows us to create an industry-specific index of how much regulation targeting different sectors of the economy has grown over time.
+For example, regulation of the manufacturing sector has grown by 51 percent since 1997.